-This appliance is not intended for use by persons, including children, with reduced physical, sensory or mental capabilities, or lack of experience and knowledge, unless they have been given supervision or instruction concerning use of the appliance by a person responsible for their safety.
+Children aged from 8 years and above and persons with reduced physical, sensory or mental capabilities or lack of experience and knowledge can only use this appliance if they have been given supervision or instruction concerning the use of the appliance by a person responsible for their safety.

-Children should be supervised to ensure that they do not play with the appliance.
+Children MUST NOT play with the appliance.

-Cleaning and user maintenance must not be carried out by children without supervision.
+Cleaning and user maintenance MUST NOT be carried out by children without supervision.